-- Staff well-being and support
+- Staff well-being and support: NHS Business Services Authority

 On 19th October, the NSPA hosted a webinar on Reaching and Supporting Children and Young People During Covid-19.
 It included three organisations with different services, all of which have had to adapt in response to Covid-19.
 Sarah Skelton, Head of Programme Development at PAPYRUS UK talked about the change in demand and their HOPELINE, Laura Brown, Kooth PLC Regional Development Manager for Midlands and East of England discussed the impact on BAME young people and Suzie Phillips Associate Director at Winston’s Wish shared insights on bereavement.

 - Full webinar (56.32 minutes)